RedisGraph/RedisGraph/docs/commands.md

 The MERGE clause ensures that a pattern exists in the graph (either the pattern already exists, or it needs to be created).

-Currently, MERGE only functions as a standalone clause, and as such cannot be combined with other directives such as MATCH or RETURN.
+Currently, MERGE only functions as a standalone clause so it cannot be combined with other directives such as MATCH or RETURN.

 MERGE either matches existing nodes and binds them, or it creates new data and binds that.

-It’s like a combination of MATCH and CREATE that additionally allows you to specify what happens if the data was matched or created.
+It’s like a combination of MATCH and CREATE that also allows you to specify what happens if the data was matched or created.

 For example, you can specify that the graph must contain a node for a user with a certain name.

 If there isn’t a node with the correct name, a new node will be created and its name property set.

-When using MERGE on full patterns, either the whole pattern matches, or the whole pattern is created.
+When using MERGE on full patterns, either the whole pattern matches or the whole pattern is created.

 MERGE will not partially use existing patterns — it’s all or nothing.